-We all get sick all the time, and when we do, it's usually due to one of two reasons: you were infected by a bacterium or virus, or because you fell in love with someone out of your league.
+The United Colors of Virus-tonWe all get sick, and when we do, it's usually due to one of two reasons: we were infected by a bacterium or virus, or because we fell in love with someone out of our league.
 This chapter is mostly going to talk about the former.
 If you want to know about love, you should listen to more Beatles songs.

 - Viruses cannot grow or replicate without taking over another cell—they make the worst roommates.